aws-samples/aws-appsync-iot-core-realtime-example/README.md

 $ node delete-sensor.js [--profile] [--region]
 ```

 *Note - the profile and region arguments are optional.
-If not specified the app will delete the sensors using your default AWS Profile in us-east-1*
+If not specified the app will delete the sensor using your default AWS Profile in us-east-1*

 ## License